seungjaeryanlee/MagNet/data/README.md

 # Preprocessing Dataset

 The raw data should be added to `data/raw/` directory.
-Then, run `preprocess.py` to preprocess them to dataset format.
+Then, go to `data/` directory and run `preprocess.py` to preprocess them to dataset format.

 ```
 python preprocess.py